A blend of academic rigor and hands-on training, this is how a lifelong learner reverse-engineered a data science education.

 Reverse-Engineering a Data Science Education

 Two Master’s degrees were enough tuition for a lifetime.
-When I pivoted to data analytics, I didn’t go back to school—I built my own.
+When I pivoted to data analytics, I didn’t go back to school; I built my own.
 Starting with a rigorous boot camp, I layered in top-tier MOOCs from Harvard, Google, and soon Stanford, stitching together the depth of a data science degree without the debt.

 I don’t collect credentials; I pursue mastery.
 I follow knowledge down the rabbit hole wherever it leads—past Python and SQL, through statistics and machine learning, and into the frontier of what’s next.

-These certifications reflect more than technical ability; they reflect curiosity, intention, and a respect for craft over shortcuts.
-I wanted the hard skills to complement a broad, interdisciplinary background—and the fluency to make data speak human.
+These certifications reflect more than technical ability.
+They reflect curiosity, intention, and a respect for craft over shortcuts.
+I wanted the hard skills to complement a broad, interdisciplinary background, and the fluency to make data speak human.

 Credentials